galizar/lenotes-angular/README.md

 	Monorepo functionality.

 ### Architecture
-The app uses a modular architecture througout.
+The app uses a modular architecture throughout.
 Interfaces are the entry point for adding new functionality and dependency injection allows for simple swapping of implementations.